basekit/docs.basekit.com/getting-started/local-development.md

    For more detailed information on code editors, and help choosing which ones to use, check out this article(http://blog.teamtreehouse.com/which-text-editor-should-i-use) from Treehouse.

 3. ## Install a local web server application
-   In order to run our local Template Viewer you'll need to download a local web server application.
-If you already have a stand-alone web server application installed, [head to step 4](#download-the-local-template-viewer). <br/> We recommend using:
+   In order to run our Template Development Kit you'll need to download a local web server application.
+If you already have a stand-alone web server application installed, [head to step 4](#download-the-template-development-kit). <br/> We recommend using:
    * [Mamp for Mac OS X](http://www.mamp.info/en/downloads/)
    * [Mamp for Windows](http://www.mamp.info/en/mamp_windows.html)